nolan-h-hamilton/Consenrich/Examples.md

 ## Running Consenrich with Control Inputs

-By default, Consenrich integrate control inputs by first scaling treatment/control data in each pair to each other ($\text{larger} \rightarrow \text{smaller}$), removing background modeled from the control input, and finally scaling all such
+By default, Consenrich integrates control inputs by first scaling treatment/control data in each pair to each other ($\text{larger} \rightarrow \text{smaller}$), removing background modeled from the control input, and finally scaling all such